WDDO (1240 AM)

 WDDO was an AM radio station in Macon, Georgia, United States.
 It broadcast from 1940 to 2016 and was last owned by Cumulus Media and programmed with a gospel music format.

-WBML went on the air at 1420 kHz in October 1940, moving to 1240 kHz less than a year later.
+WBML went on the air on 1420 kHz in October 1940, moving to 1240 kHz less than a year later.
 It was one of Macon's heritage radio stations, switching to country music in 1976.
-A swap between WBML and WDDO, then at 900 kHz, in 1978 brought that station's Black-oriented programming to the 1240 frequency, where it could broadcast at night.
+A swap between WBML and WDDO, then on 900 kHz, in 1978 brought that station's Black-oriented programming to the 1240 frequency, where it could broadcast at night.
 The station went off the air for good in January 2016 after thieves stole copper wire from its transmitter facility.